Melissa VanFleet: Career

 In February 2018, VanFleet discussed plans for a forthcoming EP during an interview on the Emptyspiral podcast.
 VanFleet released the EP Ode To The Dark to critical acclaim on October 13, 2018.
 Ode To The Dark was named one of the 31 Best Albums of 2018 by I'm Music Magazine, which stated, "VanFleet has steadily been building a fanbase with her dark, brooding piano interpretations of classics from such legends as W.A.S.P. and Black Sabbath."

 In May 2019, VanFleet was featured as a guest vocalist on a song titled "Nemesis" by Italian symphonic death metal band Genus Ordinis Dei.
 The single was released via Eclipse Records on May 24, 2019 and the music video debuted on May 28, 2019.
 Nick Key of Genus Ordinis Dei described working with VanFleet as an "absolute pleasure," stating, "The contrast between our voices create a very deep atmosphere and it feels great... she’s perfect for it!"

 In July 2019, VanFleet accompanied Cristina Scabbia of Lacuna Coil on an electric piano towards the end of two sold out shows at the Gramercy Theatre in New York, and "reinterpreted" Lacuna Coil songs.
 When asked about VanFleet's involvement during an interview with hardDrive Radio, Scabbia said, "It all started because Marco, our bass player, produced her record and that's when we met her in Milano.
 When we thought about a piano version of the songs and an acoustic part of the 119 Shows in New York, we immediately thought about her.
 We asked her and she was super excited because she has been a Lacuna Coil fan and we had a great time."

 She has shared the stage with the Glenn Miller Orchestra.
-Playing by ear, she has an eclectic body of work.
+She plays by ear.